Dua for Marriage: Islamic Prayers for Love and Nikah.

 5. “Allah, bless our marriage to be an example of Islamic love that others may learn from.”

-Dua For New Couple In Islam
+Dua For New Couples in Islam

 1. “O Allah, make the beginning of our married life easy and filled with Your blessings and guidance.”